bwmodlin/sudokusolver/README.md

 Something very interesting we saw here is that both algorithms peaked somewhere in the middle between the least and most possible permutations at the initial unsolved board state.
 We suspect this has something to do with the combination of the runtime-decreasing effects of having many unfilled spaces to play with and having many spaces already solved.
 Another interesting trend we saw was that the backtracking algorithm almost always had a much thinner peak runtime than the simulated annealing algorithm.

 To conclude, the backtracking algorithm performed multiple orders of magnitude better in every test.
 Clearly, backtracking is the better choice between the two algorithms.
 However, it is interesting to see how simulated annealing does in a problem like Sudoku, and the simulated annealing algorithm could definitely be optimized better in the future.
-Additionally, in some cases, like at some percentages unfilled, the simulated annealing was more reliable (though still slower on average) at some percentages of the boar dunfilled, as it had built in measures to make it unstuck.
+Additionally, in some cases, like at some percentages unfilled, the simulated annealing was more reliable (though still slower on average) at some percentages of the board unfilled, as it had built in measures to make it unstuck.

 ## How to Run the Testing Experiments